AdobeDocs/target.es-ES/help/c-integrating-target-with-mac/a4t/a4t.md

 topic: Standard
 uuid: 616798a6-1587-410f-9ac6-473beb39e3fc
 translation-type: tm+mt
-source-git-commit: 0ba817898366e9d18fec6cc0fc75013c78a136e9
+source-git-commit: 68f356b0711abf9acf7ef631edf3656bd3dd49e3
+workflow-type: tm+mt
+source-wordcount: '1247'
+ht-degree: 50%

 ---

 # Adobe Analytics como fuente de informes para Adobe Target (A4T){#adobe-analytics-as-the-reporting-source-for-adobe-target-a-t}

-Adobe “Analytics for Target” (A4T) es una integración de soluciones cruzadas que le permite crear actividades basadas en las métricas de conversión y los segmentos de audiencia de Analytics.
-Esta integración de A4T le permite utilizar informes de Analytics para examinar sus resultados.
-Si usa Analytics como fuente de informes de una actividad, todos los informes y la segmentación de dicha actividad se basarán en la recopilación de datos de Analytics.
+[!DNL Adobe Analytics for Target] (A4T) es una integración entre soluciones que permite crear actividades basadas en métricas de [!DNL Analytics] conversión y segmentos de audiencia.
+The A4T integration lets you use [!DNL Analytics] reports to examine your results.
+If you use [!DNL Analytics] as the reporting source for an activity, all reporting and segmentation for that activity is based on [!DNL Analytics] data collection.

 ## Información general de A4T {#section_92B66069210C40DBA937790E8CC596CF}

-La integración de Analytics for Target entre Analytics y Target proporciona potentes herramientas de análisis y ahorro de tiempo para su programa de optimización.

-Estos son los tres beneficios principales de utilizar los datos de Analytics en Target:

-* Los especialistas en marketing pueden aplicar de forma dinámica métricas de éxito o segmentos de informes de Analytics a los informes de actividad de Target en cualquier momento.
+The [!DNL Analytics for Target] integration between [!DNL Analytics] and [!DNL Target] provides powerful analysis and timesaving tools for your optimization program.

+The three primary benefits of using [!DNL Analytics] data in [!DNL Target] are:

+* Marketers can dynamically apply [!DNL Analytics] success metrics or reporting segments to [!DNL Target] activity reports at any time.
 No es necesario especificarlo todo antes de ejecutar la actividad.
 * Disponer de una única fuente de datos elimina la variación derivada de la recopilación de datos de dos sistemas distintos.
-* La implementación de Adobe Analytics existente recopila todos los datos necesarios.
+* Your existing [!DNL Analytics] implementation collects all required data.
 No es necesario implementar mboxes en páginas con el único objetivo de recopilar datos para informes.
-No obstante, sigue siendo recomendable implementar un mbox de confirmación de pedido para las actividades de Personalización automatizada (AP).
+Although, it is still recommended that you implement an order confirmation mbox for [Automated Personalization](/help/c-activities/t-automated-personalization/automated-personalization.md) (AP) activities.

 >[!IMPORTANT]
 >
 >Antes de empezar a usar A4T, debe solicitar el aprovisionamiento de su cuenta para la integración.
 Rellene [este formulario](https://www.adobe.com/go/audiences) para solicitar el aprovisionamiento.
 >
->La integración que permite el uso de Adobe Analytics como la fuente de datos para Adobe Target (A4T) representa la siguiente generación del complemento para integrar Test&amp;Target con SiteCatalyst.
+>The integration that enables [!DNL Analytics] as the data source for [!DNL Target] (A4T) represents the next generation of the Test&amp;Target to SiteCatalyst plug-in.
 Este complemento se considera obsoleto, pero aún se ofrece asistencia técnica para aquellos clientes que todavía lo usan.

-Si usa Analytics como fuente de informes de una actividad, todos los informes y la segmentación de dicha actividad se basarán en Analytics.

-Todas las métricas de Analytics, incluidas las calculadas, están disponibles en Target Standard/Premium y, a su vez, el informe de actividades de Target también está disponible en Analytics.
-Del mismo modo, cualquier segmento disponible en Analytics puede aplicarse a ambas soluciones.
-Puede aplicar la métrica o la audiencia al informe en Target Standard/Premium después de haber iniciado la prueba, o incluso después de que esta se haya completado.
+If you use [!DNL Analytics] as the reporting source for an activity, all reporting and segmentation for that activity is based on [!DNL Analytics].

+All [!DNL Analytics] metrics, including calculated metrics, are available in [!DNL Target] and the [!UICONTROL Target Activities] report in [!DNL Analytics].
+Likewise, any segment available in [!DNL Analytics] can be applied to both solutions.
+You can apply the metric or audience to the report in [!DNL Target] after the activity has started, or even after the activity has completed.

-Se incluyen todas las métricas, incluida cualquier métrica de cliente o calculada que esté integrada en Analytics.
+Se incluyen todas las métricas, incluida cualquier métrica de cliente o calculada que esté integrada en [!DNL Analytics].

 Tras el periodo de clasificación, los datos aparecen en estos informes aproximadamente una hora después de recabarse del sitio web.
 Todas las métricas, los segmentos y los valores de los informes proceden del grupo de informes que seleccionó cuando configuró la actividad.

 Tenga en cuenta los siguientes puntos cuando vaya a utilizar A4T:

-* Para usar Adobe Analytics como la fuente de informes para Adobe Target, tanto el usuario como la empresa deben tener acceso a Adobe Analytics y a Adobe Target.
+* To use [!DNL Analytics] as the reporting source for [!DNL Target], both you and your company must have access to [!DNL Analytics] and to [!DNL Target].
 [Póngase en contacto con su representante de cuentas](../../cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB) si necesita alguna de estas soluciones.
-* La fuente de informes se establece por actividad.
-Target continuará recopilando datos para usarlos en los informes y los datos de Target seguirán estando disponibles (si prefiere que las actividades se basen en datos recopilados por Target).
+* La fuente de informes se establece por actividad. [!DNL Target][!DNL Target] continuará recopilando datos para usarlos en los informes y los datos de seguirán estando disponibles (si prefiere que las actividades se basen en datos recopilados por [!DNL Target].
 * Debe usar una de las dos fuentes de informes.
 No puede recopilar datos de una única actividad desde ambas fuentes.
-* Al utilizar A4T, todas las métricas de éxito disponibles para sus actividades serán métricas de Analytics.
+* When using A4T, all success metrics available to your activities are [!DNL Analytics] metrics.
 Sin embargo, su métrica de objetivos se puede basar en una llamada de mbox.
-Por ejemplo, puede utilizar las funcionalidades de seguimiento de clics integradas en A4T en lugar de tener que implementar el código de seguimiento de clics de Analytics.
-* Cuando revise los informes de una actividad de A4T en la interfaz de usuario de Target, estará viendo datos de Analytics.
-Por ejemplo, si usa la métrica de visitantes en Target, en realidad estará usando la métrica de visitantes de Analytics, no la de Target, que ahora se llama Participantes.
-Esta diferencia es especialmente importante para métricas de tráfico básicas (visitantes, visitas, vistas de página) y métricas de conversión.
-* Las actividades de Target existentes seguirán utilizando la recopilación de datos de Target y no se verán afectadas por la habilitación de A4T.
-* Solo se admite una métrica basada en mbox si se utiliza Analytics como fuente de informes.
-* Una llamada de servidor a servidor desde Target hacia Analytics envía la información de actividad y de experiencia a Analytics.
-Esta integración no genera llamadas al servidor adicionales para Target o Analytics.
+For example, you can use Target&#39;s out-of-the-box click-tracking capabilities with A4T instead of having to implement [!DNL Analytics] click-tracking code.
+* When viewing reporting of an A4T activity in the [!DNL Target] UI, you are viewing [!DNL Analytics] data.
+For example, if you use the [!UICONTROL Visitor] metric in [!DNL Target], you are using the [!DNL Analytics] [!UICONTROL Visitor] metric, not the [!DNL Target] [!UICONTROL Visitors] metric, which is now called [!UICONTROL Entrants].
+This difference is especially important for basic traffic metrics ([!UICONTROL Visitors], [!UICONTROL Visits], [!UICONTROL Page Views]) and conversion metrics.
+* Any existing [!DNL Target] activities continue to use [!DNL Target] data collection and are not affected by enabling A4T.
+* Only one mbox-based metric is allowed when using [!DNL Analytics] as the reporting source.
+* A server-to-server call from [!DNL Target] to [!DNL Analytics] sends activity and experience information to [!DNL Analytics].
+This integration does not result in additional server calls for either [!DNL Target] or [!DNL Analytics].

-   En algunas situaciones, la llamada de clasificación de Destinatario a Analytics puede fallar y las actividades no muestran datos en Analytics.
+   En algunas situaciones, la llamada de clasificación de [!DNL Target] a [!DNL Analytics] podría fallar y las actividades no muestran datos en [!DNL Analytics].
 Si esto sucede, consulte [Resolución de problemas de la integración de Analytics y Destinatario (A4T)](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md).
 También puede [ponerse en contacto con Client Care](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB) para obtener más ayuda.

-## Tipos de actividades compatibles {#section_F487896214BF4803AF78C552EF1669AA}
+## Supported activity types {#section_F487896214BF4803AF78C552EF1669AA}

-La siguiente tabla muestra los tipos de actividades compatibles con Analytics como fuente de informes (A4T):
+The following table shows you which activity types support [!DNL Analytics] as the reporting source in [!DNL Target] (A4T):

 | Tipos de actividad | Compatible con A4T | Notas, si corresponde |
 |--- |--- |--- |